-1900.
+1700.
 Introduction

 Celestial navigation requires accurate predictions of the geographic positions of the celestial bodies observed.
-These predictions are available from three almanacs published annually by the United States Naval Observatory and H. M. Nautical Almanac Office, Royal Greenwich Observatory.
+These predictions are available from three almanacs published annually by the U.S. Naval Observatory and H.M.
+Nautical Almanac Office (part of the U.K. Hydrographic Office) in England.

-The Astronomical Almanac precisely tabulates celestial data for the exacting requirements found in several scientific fields.
+The Astronomical Almanac precisely tabulates celestial data for the exacting requirements found in scientific fields.
 Its precision is far greater than that required by celestial navigation.
 Even if the Astronomical Almanac is used for celestial navigation, it will not necessarily result in more accurate fixes due to the limitations of other aspects of the celestial navigation process.
+This printed book is available in the U.S. through the Government Publishing Office eBookstore and resellers, and elsewhere via U.K. Hydrographic Office distributors.
+There is also an Astronomical Almanac Online complementary website.

-The Nautical Almanac contains the astronomical information specifically needed by marine navigators.
-Information is tabulated to the nearest 0.1' of arc and 1 second of time.
-GHA and declination are available for the Sun, Moon, planets, and 173 stars, as well as corrections necessary to reduce the observed values to true.
+The Nautical Almanac contains astronomical information specifically needed by marine navigators.
+Information is tabulated to the nearest 0.1' of arc and, with interpolation, to 1 second of time.
+GHA and declination are available for the Sun, Moon, planets (Venus, Mars, Jupiter and Saturn), and 173 stars, as well as corrections necessary to reduce the observed values to true.
+Also included are Sun rise/set, equation of time, Moonrise/set, moon phase, twilight times, time zones, and star charts.
+Explanations, examples, and sight reduction procedures are also given.
+This printed book is available in the U.S. through the Government Publishing Office eBookstore and resellers, and elsewhere via U.K. Hydrographic Office distributors.

-The Air Almanac was originally intended for air navigators, but is used today mostly by a segment of the maritime community.
+The Air Almanac was originally intended for air navigators, but is used today mostly by the maritime community.
 In general, the information is similar to the Nautical Almanac, but is given to a precision of 1' of arc and 1 second of time, at intervals of 10 minutes (values for the Sun and Aries are given to a precision of 0.1').
+Unique to the Air Almanac are its monthly sky diagrams, used to find navigational stars, planets, Sun and Moon at various latitudes.
 This publication is suitable for ordinary navigation at sea, but lacks the precision of the Nautical Almanac, and provides GHA and declination for only the 57 commonly used navigation stars.
+The Air Almanac is available on CD or as a free download through the Government Publishing Office eBookstore, The CD and download contain the same information as was found previously in the annual publications, with page images in PDF files.